 The College exists for its Members and their welfare is its main concern.
-Through its staff, including 13 St Margaret’s College Leaders, the College provides a supportive family atmosphere.
-Through its tutors, mentors and academic facilities, it provides academic support, encouragement and assistance.
-Through its Residents’ Association, it provides companionship, cultural, musical, sporting, and social opportunities.
+Through its staff and College Leaders, the College provides a supportive family-like atmosphere.
+Through its tutors, mentors, and academic facilities it provides academic support, encouragement and assistance.
+Through its Members' Association, it provides companionship, cultural, musical, sporting, and social opportunities.
 The College’s graceful buildings and pleasant grounds are the environment within which this takes place.

 The College is a comfortable home with warm rooms, good food, and congenial company.
 It is a caring environment where individuals do not denigrate the beliefs of others and where no one should feel discriminated against by virtue of their gender, race, orientation, or religion.

 College norms and expectations